CORONAVIRUS:management, prevention, and origins

 What does it do?

 Scientists are still studying the relatively new virus.
-Understanding it more will help with a vaccine or Coronavirus treatment.
+Understanding it more will help with a vaccine or Coronavirus remedy.
 Once it has infected the host it continues to multiply and infect surrounding cells.
 Due to the constriction being most commonly via inhalation or the eyes, it sticks first to the throat, causing a sore throat and cough.
 The body reacts to try to kill the virus, raising the body temperature and giving them a fever.

 While it is common to try to cool a fever, this fever is the body defending the infected person.
 Therefore trying to break the fever may not help their recovery.